National Parks and Biosphere Reserves in Austria

 In UNESCO biosphere reserves, environmental protection is the top priority.
 At the same time, we humans use them for agriculture, sport and recreation.
 And yet the ecosystems are thriving.

-Nature's feel-good package is simple and effortless, and it works wonders for body and mind: clean air, warm sunshine, the green of forests and meadows, and natural light.
+Nature’s feel-good package is simple yet powerful, benefiting both body and mind with fresh air, warm sunshine, vibrant forests, meadows, and natural light.

-Our senses really come alive in meadows full of diverse flowers and rich biodiversity.
+Our senses come alive in meadows full of diverse flowers and rich biodiversity.
 The more variety, the better we feel.
-Nature also grounds us.
-Sitting at a desk doesn’t fully engage our senses or our soul – humans are made for nature, not computers.
-And the best place to recharge is in the mountains or ancient forests.
-After all, we are hardwired through evolution to thrive in these natural surroundings.
+Nature also grounds us - sitting at a desk doesn’t fully engage our senses or soul.
+Humans are made for nature, not computers.
+The best place to recharge is in the mountains or ancient forests, as we are naturally attuned to thrive in these surroundings.

 Nature is used in a variety of ways in nature parks as cultural landscapes - mainly for agriculture and as recreational areas.
 Careful attention is paid to protecting and maintaining the biological balance and biodiversity.
 Here are some examples: